gkarthiks/argo-apid-helper/README.md

 Responds back with the array of clusters, its corresponding deprecation api and workloads that are deployed against that corresponding apis.

 Note: This might be a time-consuming task especially if your ArgoCD manages numerous clusters.

+### Deployment

+This service is available as a container image for easy deployment at quay [here](https://quay.io/repository/gkarthics/apid-helper).